-- A participating school or organization (henceforth referred to as a school) must be a registered organizational member of MTA. - A school may enter ten (10) students or teams in each event.
-(Example: South Central High School may enter 10 students in Acting Male, 10 students in Acting Female, 10 students in Acting Duet, etc.) - There will be thirteen (13) events. - In addition to the institutional registration fee, a participating school must pay a registration fee for each event. - a.
-Solo event registration is \$10 per entry. - b.
-Duet event registration is \$20 per entry. - c.
+- A participating school or organization (henceforth referred to as a school) must be a registered organizational member of MTA. - A school may enter ten (10) students or teams in each main event. - a.
+Example: South Central High School may enter 10 students in Acting Male, 10 students in Acting Female, 10 students in Acting Duet, etc. - b.
+Pilot events may have different entry allotments; these limits will be defined in the pilot guidelines for new events. - In addition to the institutional registration fee, a participating school must pay a registration fee for each event. - c.
+Solo event registration is \$10 per entry. - d.
+Duet event registration is \$20 per entry. - e.
 Group event registration is \$30 per entry regardless of the number of students participating in the entry. - School must provide two (2) designated adults to act as door guards and/or timekeepers.